binguimath/binguimath.github.io/readme.md

 I view myself an analyst rather than (say) an algebraist, a geometer, or a topologist.
 This means that I need less motivational background to study analysis than to study the other branches of mathematics, and that I tend to understand the other branches in an analytic way.

-A leitmotif of my research is to understand fusion💥.